 Fabric and colour

 Florence is made in the same fabric front and back.
-This one’s Chloe, one of our heavier plain linens, which has a soft, stonewashed finish.
-The Denim colour is a mid-blue that’s on the grey side, making it easy to use without feeling like too much colour.
+This one’s Hugo, one of our softest, thickest linens, which has a smooth texture and a slight sheen.
+The colour, Pale Oat, is a light beige that goes with everything.

 Where we see it